Newfies/sanction/README.md

 Sanction is a new project I'm working on. update logs below!

 * Logs
-   * renamed a.html to extra.html
+   * Working On Pwxyz :D